thequackdaddy/OpenBLASR/README.rst

 ========

-This project is used to compile openblas_ on Windows so that it can be used as a faster BLAS alternative to the default BLAS provided with R_ on windows.
+This project is used to compile openblas_ on Windows so that it can be used as a faster BLAS alternative to the default BLAS provided with R_ on Windows.

+This is used in the companion r-openblas_ tools--an openblas optimized 64-bit R for Windows.

 Acknowledgement
 ===============